simeonipietro/pMUTs_Layout_and_Analysis_Tool/README.md

 # pMUTs_Layout_and_Analysis_Tool

-Library to calculate equivalent parameters of individual pMUTs and generate layouts of pMUTs arrays
+This is a python tool for calculating equivalent parameters of individual pMUTs and generating layouts of pMUTs arrays.

+The capabilities of this project are shown in the jupyter notebook Tutorial.ipynb.